-To make this love story more tangible, let’s use a more obvious example: If we create a new toy perfectly targeted towards kids, we are ignoring the pressures and considerations that mums have in the buying situation (anyone who's been to Toys 'R' Us at a weekend will know exactly what we mean), and these might well be at odds with the children’s wants.
+To make this love story more tangible, let’s use a more obvious example: If we create a new toy perfectly targeted towards kids, we are ignoring the pressures and considerations that mums have in the buying situation (anyone who's been to a toy sale will know exactly what we mean), and these might well be at odds with the children’s wants.
 In this case, we end up losing another purchase opportunity because we didn’t wholly understand both sides of the coin.

 It used to be enough to market to consumers but today there are endless brands and channels competing for attention.
-Unfortunately (in some ways), the good old days are gone.
 We can’t simply create desire for a brand and know that people will flock straight to us and only us.
 Nowadays, there are far too many hurdles along the way and opportunities for competitor retailers, categories, or brands to take a slice of the (likely gluten-free) pie.

 How this plays out in the real world.

 1. Shopper differentiation.
-Coca Cola, the original soft drink king (or queen!), has shopper differentiation nailed.
+Coca Cola, the original soft drink king, has shopper differentiation nailed.
 The company understands the difference between big stock-up shops for the family and on-the-go consumption.
 How do they apply this?
 Coca Cola stock large format products in the aisles and smaller formats at the front of the store (in fridges where people can grab and go).

 2. Innovation and re-launches.
-Exciting and much anticipated, big innovations and re-launches often do very well in consumer testing and then fail to convert for shoppers in the supermarket during the first few weeks.
+Exciting and much anticipated, big innovations and re-launches often do very well in consumer testing and then fail to convert in the supermarket during the first few weeks.
 Chaos ensues for the brand and sales plummet.
-Why does this happen?
-Sometimes it can mean a company has created a great product but overlooked the competitive in-store environment.
+Why?
+Perhaps the company has overlooked the competitive in-store environment.
 Poor performance can also indicate a lack of shopper insight; perhaps the packaging doesn’t work on shelf, the product is not in a location that makes sense to their shopper or the accompanying promotion doesn't 'speak' to the target shopper.